 So far, providers have tended to focus on either small retail purchases or larger less frequent purchases.

-For example, providers such as Afterpay and Zip money allow for small credit limits and are used mainly for purchases across fashion, hair and beauty, health and fitness, technology, books and toys.
+For example, providers such as Afterpay and Zip Pay allow for small credit limits and are used mainly for purchases across fashion, beauty, health and technology.

-Other providers such as Brighte and Certegy provide credit limits of up to $30,000.
-Brighte provides interest-free purchasing plans for solar panels and home improvements while Certegy covers a larger range of goods and services including pest control, plumbers, electricians and even plastic surgery.
+Other providers such as Brighte and humm provide credit limits of up to $30,000.
+Brighte provides interest-free purchasing plans for home improvements while humm covers a larger range of goods and services including pest control, electricians and even plastic surgery.

 Instead of using buy now pay later plans to make purchases, why not use your desired purchase as motivation to start a regular savings plan?
 You could save the same amount you would have made in repayments in a savings account and purchase the item later.